Creating labs with checker

 3. The sequence \( matches one open parenthesis.
 A parentheses have a special meaning it regexes (they group patterns), so to match a literal open parenthesis you must precede it with a backslash.
 Note the space afterwards, which again will match 0 or more whitespace.

 4. The sequence (‘id’|”id”|`id`) uses parentheses to group things together.
 The | means “or”.
 This that one of the following patterns is allowed: 'id' or "id" or `id&#96 (and nothing else).
 Again, the space after it means 0+ spaces are allowed.
+WARNING: If you use JavaScript raw strings or templates, you need to escape the backquote (`) character.

 5. The \) matches a literal close parenthesis, while \. matches a literal period.